Malappuram district: History

 The erstwhile Madras presidency became Madras State following the independence of India in 1947.
 Malappuram revenue division was one of the five revenue divisions in the erstwhile Malabar District with the jurisdiction of Eranad (Manjeri) and Valluvanad (Perinthalmanna) Taluks.
 The other four revenue divisions in the Malabar district were Thalassery, Kozhikode, Palakkad, and Fort Cochin.
 On 1 November 1956, the state of Kerala was formed on linguistic basis.
 The district of Malappuram was formed with four subdistricts (Eranad, Perinthalmanna, Tirur, and Ponnani), four towns, fourteen developmental blocks, and 95 Gram panchayats at the time.
 Later, Tirur Taluk was bifurcated to form Tirurangadi Taluk, and Eranad Taluk was trifurcated to form two more Taluks namely Nilambur and Kondotty.
 The University of Calicut, which is also the second-oldest existing university in Kerala, and the Calicut International Airport, which is also the second-oldest existing airport in the state, started functioning at Tenhipalam and Karipur, in the years 1968 and 1988, respectively.
 In the 1970s, the oil reserves in the Persian Gulf countries were opened to commercial extraction and thousands of unskilled workers migrated to the gulf.
 They sent money home, supporting the rural economy, and by the late 20th century, the region attained First World health standards and near-universal literacy.

+Historically, the Malappuram district has been a center for the preservation of the Ashtavaidya tradition, a group of eight Nambudiri Brahmin families traditionally recognized as masters of the eight branches of Ayurveda.
+Among these, the Pulamanthole Mooss family (associated with the Pulamanthole region near Perinthalmanna) has maintained an unbroken lineage of hereditary medical practice and Sanskrit scholarship for centuries.

+The historical significance of the Pulamanthole lineage is noted in the cultural history of Kerala through its association with the Carnatic musician Chembai Vaidyanatha Bhagavatar.
+In 1952, after losing his voice during a performance, Chembai underwent a period of traditional Ayurvedic treatment under the Pulamanthole Mooss family.
+His subsequent recovery and return to the stage are well-documented in regional biographies.

+The legacy of this lineage is further integrated into the regional religious history through the Sree Rudhra Dhanwanthari Temple at Pulamanthole.
+This historic temple, situated on the banks of the Thutapuzha river, is unique for its dual dedication to Rudra and Dhanvantari, serving as a focal point for the intersection of spiritual tradition and the Ayurvedic healing arts in the Malabar region.